 c) Where required by the Company, the Customer shall procure suitable security for payment of the account (including, but not limited to, a personal guarantee or escrow arrangement) in a form that is satisfactory to the Company.

 a) The Company draws a distinction between ‘active’ Sub-Retailing and ‘passive’ Sub-Retailing.
-For the purposes of this condition 3.18, ‘active’ Sub-Retailing shall involve the Customer either canvassing, soliciting or approaching (or knowingly causing to be canvassed, solicited or approached) other retail outlets (known as a sub-retailer) for the sale of the Title(s) where the sub-retailer sells the Title(s) in their own name or right.
+For the purposes of this clause 3.18, ‘active’ Sub-Retailing shall involve the Customer either canvassing, soliciting or approaching (or knowingly causing to be canvassed, solicited or approached) other retail outlets (known as a sub-retailer) for the sale of the Title(s) where the sub-retailer sells the Title(s) in their own name or right.
 ‘Active’ Sub-Retailing shall also include circumstances where a Customer seeks to transfer and/or relocate Title(s) from the Premises to another of its retail outlets, whether under a different trading name or not.
 ‘Passive’ Sub-Retailing on the other hand involves the Customer merely passively responding (i.e. absent any encouragement or active conduct of the Customer) to a request for supply of the Title(s) to a sub-retailer.

 b) Active Sub-Retailing